psychofisch/GPGPU_examples/ReadMe.md

 # Known Issues
 * Collision: While developing my whole system crashed sometimes when switching into CUDA mode.
 I'm still not sure what is causing this, because I can't reproduce it.
 BEWARE!
+* Collision: After a lot of adding and removing of boxes the rendering failed.
+Boxes that are not colliding get rendered flickering in a cyan and red.

 # Author
 Thomas Fischer (psychofisch)